Kayleigh says she’s struggled with her body image since she was a teenager,

 Her boyfriend, Bradley, claims, Kayleigh is “deeply immersed” in her body dysmorphia.
 He says it’s undermining their relationship.

-On Wednesday’s episode
+On Friday’s episode

 , Dr. Phil talks with Kayleigh about what he calls her internal dialogue.
 “It’s the positive or negative self-talk that shapes the perception you have of yourself and the world around you,” he says.